Funny Car: The flopper era (1966–1969)

-A dedicated funny car class was tried by NHRA at one 1966 national event, and at two in 1968, before Funny Car Eliminator was created in 1969.
 The trend to flip-top fiberglass bodies ("floppers") began with Jim Lytle's US$2000 Allison V-1710-powered chopped '34 Tudor Big Al II.
 It would inspire "every flopper body ever formed."
 Chrysler's dominance led Hernandez and Al Turner to try and turn things in Mercury's favor; Don Nicholson's flip-top, tube-chassis Comet, arriving in 1966, changed everything.
-The “flopper” bodied Comets were highly successful in the hands of Chrisman, Kenz and Leslie, and Eddie Schartman; at the 1966 World Final, Schartman would become NHRA's first official Funny Car title winner.

-Tom McEwen, better known for his dragster racing, flirted with funny cars in 1965, as did Lou Barney, a veteran slingshot racer; Barney's hemi-powered, mid-engined Barracuda proved unsafe before being replaced by another, which turned out to be "one of the quickest early match racers".
+The "flopper" bodied Comets were highly successful in the hands of Chrisman, Kenz and Leslie, and Eddie Schartman; at the 1966 World Final, Schartman would become NHRA's first official Funny Car title winner.
+Tom McEwen, better known for his dragster racing, flirted with Funny Cars in 1965, as did Lou Barney, a veteran slingshot racer; Barney's hemi-powered, mid-engined Barracuda proved unsafe before being replaced by another, which turned out to be "one of the quickest early match racers".
 So did Gary Gabelich, probably better known for land speed racing, in the Beach City Chevrolet-sponsored Sting Ray.

-Before TF/FC became an official class, funny cars were run as B/FDs and C/FDs (B and C/Fuel Dragster), an odd classification, since they were bodied cars, not dragsters.
+Before TF/FC became an official class, Funny Cars were run as B/FDs and C/FDs (B and C/Fuel Dragster), an odd classification, since they were bodied cars, not dragsters.
 In 1965, Ford produced Holman and Moody-built fiberglass-bodied Mustangs for (among others) Gas Ronda, who was the most successful Ford racer.

 In 1966, Mercury offered a revolutionary flopper-bodied Comet, as exemplified by Don Nicholson's Eliminator I, which clocked a 7.98 at Detroit Dragway in its debut season, the quickest of the fuel injected cars.
 The car was built by Logghe Bros. (based in Detroit) (with bodies by Fiberglass Trends), weighing in around 1700 lb, making it heavier than most contemporary top fuel dragsters.
 (It would be the first Funny Car on the cover of Hot Rod, in April 1966.)
 Similar cars went to Chrisman, "Fast Eddie" Schartman, and Kenz and Leslie.
-These cars had the first coilover suspension in funny car, and were powered by Hilborn-injected 427 SOHCs producing 1000 hp on 80% nitro.
+These cars had the first coilover suspension in Funny Car, and were powered by Hilborn-injected 427 SOHCs producing 1000 hp on 80% nitro.
 (Chrisman's was the oddity, a roadster running a 6-71 GMC supercharger.)
 They were capable of mid-seven second e.t.s at around 185 mph.
 Schartman (working with Roy Steffey, on the "Flip-Top Fueler") would beat Chrisman for Top Funny Car at the NHRA World Finals in 1966 at Tulsa, Oklahoma, with a pass of 8.28 at 174.41 mph.
 Nicholson would fit a Pete Robinson-built Top Fuel 427 SOHC late in the 1967 season and turn 7.90s at around 180 mph, earning an eighty-six percent winning record.
-(The success of the Top Fuel-engined Comets would eventually prompt both Ford and Chrysler to drop funny car sponsorship.)
-In 1967, Doug Thorley would record the first (unofficial) 200 mph funny car pass in his Corvair at Lions.
+(The success of the Top Fuel-engined Comets would eventually prompt both Ford and Chrysler to drop Funny Car sponsorship.)
+In 1967, Doug Thorley would record the first (unofficial) 200 mph Funny Car pass in his Corvair at Lions.
 Even in 1965, Ford factory support wavered since the manufacturer did not build street versions of the radically altered cars; by 1968, pioneering Chrysler was also considering withdrawal.

 Of the privateers in this era, Bruce Larson's USA-1 (a '66 Chevelle with a Hilborn-injected 427 and four-speed) was the most successful.
-Among other early funny car competitors were Hayden Proffitt, who faced Chrisman at Lions Dragway in 1966 and won in a Hicks and Sublet-chassised Corvair.
+Among other early Funny Car competitors were Hayden Proffitt, who faced Chrisman at Lions Dragway in 1966 and won in a Hicks and Sublet-chassised Corvair.
 Butch Leal would body one of Logghe's first customer chassis with a fiberglass Plymouth Barracuda and run an injected 426 Hemi on 100% nitro; this car's best pass would be a 7.82 at 182.16 mph, with a career win ratio of ninety percent.
 In 1967, Proffitt would take over the failed Grant Rebel SST AMC Rambler, aided by Les Shockley, "Famous" Amos Satterlee, and Dwight Guild.
-Gene Conway built the hemi Jeep Destroyer (sponsored by the U.S. Navy), and scored so much success, NHRA banned Jeep funny cars in 1967.
+Gene Conway built the hemi Jeep Destroyer (sponsored by the U.S. Navy), and scored so much success, NHRA banned Jeep Funny Cars in 1967.